 Through a partnership with TalentNeuron Recruit, CSP’s Office of Career Development can set students and alumni up with tailored job alerts specific to geographic areas, job type (full time, part time, internship) and level of experience.
-If you are interested, please complete this form and we will set up an alert for your, either daily or weekly.
-At anytime you can email us to be removed from the alert.
+More information coming soon!

 When putting together your resume or preparing for an interview or job search it is important to take an inventory of what you have to offer.
 In addition to what you have to offer, keep in mind what the employer is looking for.
 Each year the National Association of Colleges and Employers (NACE) surveys employers to learn the top skills they seek.
 For 2020, employers have indicated the following skills: